andyw8/dotfiles/README.md

 - Anything in Notes.app if not iCloud synced
 - More any software licenses into 1Password
 - Take a screenshot of Applications list as a reminder
+- Take note of what Slacks I'm signed into

 ## Chrome